 One of the most time-consuming parts of the process will be finding the right properties.
 You can look on the MLS, but you will likely overpay.
 You can source properties on your own by searching FSBO advertisements.
 You can even use google maps to find recent photos of disheveled properties.
 A telltale sign that the seller may be motivated to get rid of their property.

 The Right Team

-When investing in Southern California and Central Ohio real estate when you live out of state, you’ll need to make sure you have a strong team of people supporting you.
+When investing in Ohio and Southern California real estate when you live out of state, you’ll need to make sure you have a strong team of people supporting you.
 They need to be people with whom you have great trust and rapport.
 They should operate with your best interest in mind, knowing that in doing so, they are building a win-win relationship.
 A few of the people you will want on your team include:

 An agent – While you may not use them on every sale, having an agent who you can rely on will never hurt.
 Agents understand the business, what you are trying to accomplish, and what the market is doing.

 A professional seller – Working with a professional buyer and seller will allow you to find the best off-market properties.
 Working with a professional seller will help you find the kinds of deals most people only hear about.
 Homesmith buys and sells properties directly

 A property inspector – Having an informed and educated inspector on your team is a must.
 You will have to trust them to find defects in the property.

 A title professional – While title companies all do similar things, not all of them work in the same manner.
 Some title companies are able to process the property information quickly, while others take a bit longer.
 You’ll want to have a title company at your disposal who you trust, who can process transactions quickly, and who will provide you with accurate information about the property.